cloudnativelabs/kube-router/docs/how-it-works.md

 # Theory of Operation

-Kube-router can be run as an agent or a Pod (via DaemonSet) on each node and leverages standard Linux technologies **iptables, ipvs/lvs, ipset, iproute2**
+kube-router can be run as an agent or a Pod (via DaemonSet) on each node and leverages standard Linux technologies **iptables, ipvs/lvs, ipset, iproute2**

 ## Service Proxy And Load Balancing

 Blog: [Kubernetes network services proxy with IPVS/LVS](https://cloudnativelabs.github.io/post/2017-05-10-kube-network-service-proxy/)

-Kube-router uses IPVS/LVS technology built in Linux to provide L4 load balancing.
+kube-router uses IPVS/LVS technology built in Linux to provide L4 load balancing.
 Each **ClusterIP**, **NodePort**, and **LoadBalancer** Kubernetes Service type is configured as an IPVS virtual service.
 Each Service Endpoint is configured as real server to the virtual service.
 The standard **ipvsadm** tool